-Dev lives in the San Francisco Bay Area with her husband, daughters, dogs, and a snake named "Boots".
-She's great at word jumbles, sandwich making, and finishing thi-
+Before becoming an author, Dev was a senior visual effects artist on The Matrix films and many others.
+Dev lives in her native San Francisco Bay Area with her husband, daughters, dogs, cat, and a snake named "Boots"

-Dev will be accepting applications for: Picture book authors.
+Dev is accepting applications for: Picture book fiction authors.